tanujkhanna/Laboratory/README.md

 #These changes done locally.
 Now lets see if they get reflected in GITHUB Account.
 #One more attempt.
 #02-Oct-2018 21:06 PM
+# doin changes in the branch1 at central repo. to try pull.
+# plan is to commit in branch1 and then locally handle it and then merge in master locally and then update master. lets see if it works.